-- 1. The petitioning Interest Group should have a minimum of 20 members, and should have the realistic potential to be at or above the All Fraternity Average in membership size within two years. - 2.
+- 1. The petitioning Interest Group should have a realistic potential to be at or above the All Fraternity Average in membership size within two years. - 2.
 The Interest Group shall begin to develop goals and objectives for the future with DU's Four Founding Principles and philosophy in mind. - 3.
 The Interest Group shall have an advisor and meet with this person on a regular basis. - 4.
 The Interest Group must conduct weekly business meetings and must develop a regular Fees system and budget. - 5.
 Individual members should become familiar with Delta Upsilon's principles, philosophy, and history by way of the associate chapter packet and any other supplied materials. - 6.
-The Interest Group should develop a positive working relationship with the Greek Advisor or related Student Affairs personnel. - 7.
+The Interest Group should develop a positive working relationship with the Fraternity/Sorority Advisor or related Student Affairs personnel. - 7.
 If permitted, the Interest Group should participate in IFC meetings and activities, and should uphold all IFC, university, and college standards and regulations. - 8.
-If necessary and desirable, a strong existing nearby Chapter of Delta Upsilon will assume the role of the pending Associate Chapter's Mentor Chapter. - 9.
 The Interest Group must complete the Associate Chapter Application supplied by the International Fraternity.